BoantaCristian/DARWIN-Device-Management-System/README.md

   *  code optimization:
       *  add interfaces to all local data
       *  use async methods everywhere and remove setInterval methods (ex: after getUser, the initialization of sorting and pagination should be done async after assigning received users in a local variable)
+      *  combine assign and change device methods in one method and refactor frontend: give user id instead of user name and calll new method from controllers (already tested)